 For a full author biography and profile please visit: http://ifwtwa.org/author/barbara-ramsay-orr

-Beth is a former PR professional turned freelance writer who writes about the things that feed her soul - food, wine, and travel.
+Based in Los Angeles, Beth blogs at MomUncorked.com and is a former PR professional turned freelance writer who writes about the things that feed her soul - food, wine, and travel.
 She is always in search of new culinary experiences and exciting destinations to explore.
-She writes for Orbitz, Just Luxe and blogs at MomUncorked.com.
+She writes for Orbitz, Just Luxe and other luxury travel publications.

-Christine Salins is one of Australia's most highly regarded food, wine and travel writers.
+Christine is one of Australia's most highly regarded food, wine and travel writers and together with Maurie O’Connor, manages www.foodwinetravel.com.au.
 She spent more than 20 years as a newspaper journalist, including nine years as Food & Wine Editor for The Canberra Times.
-She is active on social media and together with Maurie O’Connor manages www.foodwinetravel.com.au, bringing all their great loves together in their award-winning website.
+She is active on social media and together with Maurie, bring their great loves together in their award-winning website..

-Cori Solomon, freelance writer/photographer residing in Los Angeles is versed in travel, art, food and wine.
+Cori is a freelance writer/photographer in Los Angeles and can often be found traveling with her dogs in tow, covering pet-friendly destinations.
+She is well-versed in travel, art, food and wine.
 Cori’s background is real estate.
 Also being an animal artist, her articles utilize the art palette both visually and verbally.
 Cori shares her experiences in a passionate, candid, caring and entertaining way.
-Often traveling with dogs in tow, many articles are pet-friendly.

-New York-based Diana Russler is an adventurer, writer, and photographer who, together with her husband, Bill Gent, delight in sharing their discoveries, especially those from less known areas of the world.
+Diana, based in New York, is an adventurer, writer, and photographer who, together with her husband, Bill Gent, delight in sharing their discoveries, especially those from less known areas of the world.
 Their work, which has appeared in Nature Photographer, International Living, and various other magazines can be seen at www.thewingedsandals.com and on www.allegriaphotos.com.

 Freelancing since the 90s, Elizabeth maintains home bases in North America, South America and Europe, while she traverses the globe for stories and photos about food and wine but mostly adventure.
 She’s got a collection of cultural studies as well – the kind of lessons learned that don’t appear on an agenda.

-Irene S. Levine, PhD (www.irenelevine.com) is an award-winning journalist, author, and blogger, who has written articles for some of the nation’s leading magazines, newspapers and websites.
+Irene is an award-winning journalist, author, and blogger who writes for some of the nation’s leading magazines, newspapers and websites.
 Irene has received numerous travel writing awards, including a 2015 SATW Foundation Lowell Thomas Award.
-She and her husband/photographer/foodie/travel companion produce MoreTimeToTravel.com (www.moretimetotravel.com), a luxury blog providing information and inspiration for the over-50 luxury traveler.
-Trained as a psychologist, Irene holds a faculty appointment at the NYU School of Medicine and also produces The Friendship Blog (www.TheFriendshipBlog.com).
+She and her husband/photographer/foodie/travel companion produce MoreTimeToTravel.com (www.moretimetotravel.com).
+She is also co-publisher of GettingOnTravel.com (www.gettingontravel.com), a multi-authored online magazine for the over-50 luxury travelers.
+Trained as a psychologist, Irene holds a faculty appointment at the NYU School of Medicine.

-New Zealand freelancer and FWT blog director for FWT Magazine.
-Jacqui writes about travel, heritage & life at home and overseas.
-She blogs for the FWT blog, www.flightcentre.com and Flight Centre New Zealand.
-Her travel stories have appeared in New Zealand Life & Leisure, Heritage New Zealand, NZ Bride, Idealog and Food, Wine and Travel magazines.
+Jacqui is a New Zealand-based freelancer and associate editor of FWT Magazine.
+She writes for FWT Magazine, Flight Centre New Zealand, Calculated Travel, Epicure & Culture and Wander with Wonder.
+Her travel stories have appeared in New Zealand Life & Leisure, Heritage New Zealand, NZ Bride & Groom, Idealog and Food, Wine and Travel magazines.

 Judith Glynn’s intuitive curiosity when researching a destination results in detailed and eclectic travel articles.
 She encourages the locals to chime in, which adds a distinct touch.
 Judith is the author of A Collector of Affections and The Street or Me.
 She resides in New York City and Rhode Island.